di3italis/API-Project-Jono/progressLog.md

 ### next: continue model and migration updates

 ## 231101
-got through spots, started reviews, running into error that i think has to do with onDelete: Cascade not being fully implamented. its in the models, but not migrations...
+got through spots, started reviews, running into error that i think has to do with onDelete: Cascade not being fully implemented. its in the models, but not migrations...

 `  at async /Users/vegaprime/takashiShumamira/4-Module/API-Project/backend/routes/api/spots.js:284:13 {
   name: 'SequelizeForeignKeyConstraintError',